CSCfi/csc-user-guide/docs/apps/bayescan.md

 ## Description

 BayeScan aims at identifying candidate loci under natural selection from genetic data, using differences in allele frequencies between populations.
-The anaöysysi is based on the multinomial-Dirichlet model.
+The analysis is based on the multinomial-Dirichlet model.

 ## Version